Automating Jira ticket creation for test failures using TestDriver CLI and Jira GitHub Actions

 1

-Use the TestDriver GitHub Action to execute your test suite.
+Use the TestDriver CLI with the —headless flag to execute your test suite in a headless environment.

 2